oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Display shared disk
     -   The shared disks will be displayed in the 'disks' main tab.
     -   The shared disk details tab will include the number of VMs to which it is connected.
-*   Adding shared disk
+*   Adding shareable disk
     -   Creating/Editing a shared disk is available through the new/edit disk dialog from the disks sub tab in the VM main tab.
          The add/edit disk dialog box will have a check box indicating whether the disk is shared or not.
-        When a user wants to configure a regular disk to be a shared disk, she will edit the disk and mark the checkbox as shared.
+        When a user wants to configure a regular disk to be a shared disk, he will edit the disk and mark the checkbox as shareable.
-    -   User will also be able to attach/detach a shared disk through the disks sub tab of the VMs main tab,
+    -   User will also be able to attach/detach a shareable disk through the disks sub tab of the VMs main tab,
-    -   The administrator can attach/detach a shared raw disk from the disks main tab.
-*   Remove shared disk
+*   Remove shareable disk
-    -   User will be able to remove a shared disk from the disks main tab.
+    -   User will be able to remove a shareable disk from the disks main tab.
-    -   When user will try to remove a shared disk which is attached to only one VM from the disks sub tab, the user will be able to choose whether to remove the disk permanently from the storage or only detach it from the VM.
+    -   When user will try to remove a shareable disk which is attached to only one VM from the disks sub tab, the user will be able to choose whether to remove the disk permanently from the storage or only detach it from the VM.
-    -   When user will try to remove a shared disk which is attached to more then one VM from the disks sub tab, the disk should only be detached from the VM, and not removed permanently.
+    -   When user will try to remove a shareable disk which is attached to more then one VM from the disks sub tab, the disk should only be detached from the VM, and not removed permanently.

 #### Installation/Upgrade